namberino/namberino.github.io/content/posts/tvc-modeling.md

 We can see that the rapid rise phase starts out slowly but ramps up very quickly, the peak thrust phase is constant, and the decay phase is linear.
 So our function is working just fine.

-Now that we have our thrust profile generated, we can finally move on to using it to calculate our rocket's dynamics and simulate it.
+Now that we have our thrust profile generation function, we can finally move on to using it to calculate our rocket's dynamics and simulate it.

 ## Making the simulation